MIMI-wfp/MIMI1-archive/CONTRIBUTING.md

 <img width="850" alt="pull_request" src="https://github.com/kmtang/MIMI/assets/90572354/edb614d9-d047-4c6f-9716-f48311f3c01d">
 </p>
 <br>
-You will then be taken to a page where you are able to review the changes made, if you are happy with the changes made, you can click "Approve" and "Submit review".
+You will then be taken to a page where you are able to review the changes made.
+If you are happy with the changes made, you can click "Approve" and "Submit review".
 Otherwise you can submit feedback or request changes from your collaborator if required.

 ![code_review](https://github.com/kmtang/MIMI/assets/90572354/dfc752dc-3745-4b27-b64b-4294023d5a40)